 You will notice that a bunch of my recipes use super food ingredients such as lucuma, turmeric, and chaga.
 They are medicinal plant-based ingredients packed with high levels of vitamins, minerals, and antioxidants.
 I find the ancient uses and health benefits of these ingredients very interesting and I hope to include an array of these foods in my recipes moving foreword.

 In this soup I incorporated chaga mushrooms.
 For centuries chaga has been consumed for it’s nourishing benefits.
 For instance, indigenous Siberians have been known to use it in their soups and stews to prevent degenerative diseases and boost their endurance.
 Today, research suggests that chaga mushrooms are powerful antioxidants, immune boosters, help with digestion and have anti-cancer properties.

 The recipe calls for ‘tea-cut’ chaga mushrooms, which are mushrooms that are dried and cut down to small pieces.
 The chaga flavour in this soup is very subtle.
 If you can’t source chaga feel free to omit it altogether, the recipe is delicious without it.
 However, you should be able to find chaga at many health food stores or you can order it online here.

 - 1/3 cup 'tea cut' raw chaga mushrooms

 - 1 tbsp olive oil

-- 700 grams mixed mushrooms, cleaned and sliced, such as cremini, oyster, shiitake
+- 1 lbs. mixed mushrooms, such as cremini, oyster, shiitake, cleaned and sliced

 - 2 tbsp chopped thyme